Twist and Shout (EP): Contents

 "Twist and Shout", written by Phil Medley and Bert Berns and first recorded by R&B vocal group the Top Notes, typically closed the Beatles' set during their 1963 tour of Great Britain with Roy Orbison.
 The band based their version of the twist song on the US hit version by the Isley Brothers recording and its "pounding beat" and "bloodcurdling John Lennon screams" made it a popular show-stopper, according to Alan Smith of the New Musical Express.
 After the Beatles included "Twist and Shout" as the last track on their debut album Please Please Me, EMI received a deluge of requests for its issue as a single.
 British record shops were reported to be similarly "besieged" by customers asking for the song.
 The popularity of the Beatles version of the song boosted British sales of the earlier Isley Brothers recording that inspired it, first released in the UK in July 1962, and led to the release of a version by Brian Poole and the Tremeloes on Decca.
 (Note: According to Peter Blackman of the Evening Sentinel, the increased sales of the Isleys' "Twist and Shout", previously unsuccessful in the UK, demonstrated "just how easily the public can be manipulated".)
-The Beatles and George Martin did not consider "Twist and Shout" single material; they were opposed to lifting songs off Please Please Me, Paul McCartney believed it "a bit too off-beat to be commercial" and Lennon was concerned about how often he would have to sing it.
+The Beatles and George Martin did not consider "Twist and Shout" single material; they were opposed to lifting songs off Please Please Me, since Paul McCartney believed it "a bit too off-beat to be commercial" and Lennon was concerned about how often he would have to sing it.
 In a compromise to meet demand, EMI commissioned the Twist and Shout EP as a "special release".
 (Note: "Twist and Shout" finally appeared on a UK Beatles single in 1976 as the B-side of "Back in the U.S.S.R.", issued by Parlophone to promote the compilation album Rock 'n' Roll Music.)
 Side one of the EP features the title track (sung by Lennon) and "A Taste of Honey" (sung by McCartney), a Broadway song written by Bobby Scott and Ric Marlow that was first recorded in a vocal version by Billy Dee Williams in 1961.
 Side two contains two Lennon-McCartney originals, "Do You Want to Know a Secret" (sung by George Harrison), then a recent UK chart hit in a version by Billy J. Kramer with the Dakotas, and "There's a Place" (sung by Lennon and McCartney).
 All four tracks were recorded on 11 February 1963 in sessions that resulted in the bulk of the Please Please Me album.